KittyGiraudel/sass-guidelines/index.md

   </div>
 </div>

-Note that adding *0 member of that unit* also works, but I would rather recommend the aforementioned method since adding *0 unit* can somehow be a bit confusing.
+Note that adding *0 member of that unit* also works, but I would rather recommend the aforementioned method since adding *0 unit* can be a bit confusing.
 Indeed, when trying to convert a number to another compatible unit, adding 0 will not do the trick.

 <div class="code-block">
   <div class="code-block__wrapper" data-syntax="scss">